 For more details regarding the opportunity to invest in our fund or receive an investment for the fund, please get in touch with our team.

-For more information about the new fund in Lithuanian business media please visit https://bit.ly/2I35JR7.
-You may also check the article in the printed version of Verslo Žinios newspaper or a digital one at https://bit.ly/2HUFkaD.Back to news
+For information on PitchBook pease visit: https://bit.ly/2J9HFMd.
+For more information in Lithuanian business media please visit https://bit.ly/2I35JR7, check the article in the printed version of Verslo Žinios newspaper or a digital one at https://bit.ly/2HUFkaD.Back to news